-The next judgment will be by fire (2 Peter 3:5-12).
-God has provided salvation through the ark-his Son, Jesus Christ.
-Many are hearing the warning of the coming judgment, but who will enter through the God-given means of salvation-the death and resurrection of Jesus on our behalf?
+God esus udgeans of salvation-the death and resurrection of Jesus on our behalf?
 A time is coming when God will close this door.
 Are we ready?

 Let's close this time by reading Acts 4:10-12 and thinking about this Puritan prayer.